Skip to contents

 • Define the time steps of the simulation;

-• .xinit---NULL or a data.table that defines the initial states for the simulation;
+• .xinitNULL or a data.table::data.table that defines the initial states for the simulation;

 .model_move, .n_move